gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_6_send_wifi_commands.md

 response.raise_for_status()
 ```

+{% note %}
-{% note This command does not return a JSON response so we don't print the response %}
+This command does not return a JSON response so we don't print the response
+{% endnote %}

 This will log as such: